deepakuniyaliit/hacktoberfest2021/README.md

 - If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.

 Details:
 ---

-1. You can sign up anytime between October 1 and October 31.
-Just be sure to sign up on the official Hacktoberfest website for your pull requests to count.
+1. Make sure to write your code in the respective folders so it can be easily reviewed.

 2. If a maintainer reports your pull request as spam, it will not be counted toward your participation in Hacktoberfest.